thoth-tech/handbook/docs/communication/mentoring-guide.md

 ## Why is mentoring important?

-- Aligns with the values set out in the Thoth Tech company mission and chartering
+- Align with the values set out in the Thoth Tech company mission and chartering
-- Supporting professional and personal development
+- Support professional and personal development
-- Helps achieve company goals
+- Help achieve company goals
-- Empowering growth in others
+- Empower growth in others
 - Mentors serve as a source of knowledge and support
-- Helping set goals
+- Help set goals
-- Helping keep mentees accountable to their goals
+- Help keep mentees accountable to their goals
-- Helping motivate and encourage to persist through challenges
+- Help motivate and encourage to persist through challenges
-- Creating connections and networking
+- Create connections and networking
-- Creating trust and rapport
+- Create trust and rapport
-- Offering safe honest fearless feedback
+- Offer safe honest fearless feedback
-- Strengthens knowledge
+- Strengthen knowledge
 - Help you gain new perspectives
-- Provides a sense of fulfillment
+- Provide a sense of fulfilment

 ## Key Mentoring Skills